 Method

-1 Preheat an oven to a hundred and seventy ranges, or equivalent.
+1 Preheat an oven to a hundred and seventy ranges or equivalent.
 Lightly grease a rectangular baking tray (18cm x 28cm) and line it with parchment paper.

-3 Sieve the self-raising flour right into a separate bowl, then gently fold the sieved flour into the egg and sugar mixture.
+3 Sieve the self-raising flour into a separate bowl, then gently fold the sieved flour into the egg and sugar mixture.

 4. Pour the aggregate into the prepared baking tray.